Charles Curtis: Senate (1907–1913, 1915–1929)

-In 1923, Curtis, together with his fellow Kansan Representative Daniel Read Anthony, Jr., proposed the first version of the Equal Rights Amendment to the U.S. Constitution to each of their Houses.
+Curtis introduced the first version of the Equal Rights Amendment to the Senate in 1921.
 The amendment did not pass.
+In 1923, Curtis, together with his fellow Kansan Representative Daniel Read Anthony Jr., proposed the second version of the Equal Rights Amendment to the U.S. Constitution to each of their Houses, but it did not pass.

 Curtis's leadership abilities were demonstrated by his election as Republican Whip from 1915 to 1924 and Majority Leader from 1925 to 1929.
 He was effective in collaboration and moving legislation forward in the Senate.
 Idaho Senator William Borah acclaimed Curtis as "a great reconciler, a walking political encyclopedia and one of the best political poker players in America."
 Time magazine featured him on the cover in December 1926 and reported that "it is in the party caucuses, in the committee rooms, in the cloakrooms that he patches up troubles, puts through legislation" as one of the two leading senators, the other being Reed Smoot.

 Curtis was remembered for not making many speeches and was noted for keeping the "best card index of the state ever made."
-Curtis used a black notebook and later a card index to record all the people who he met in office or while he was campaigning.
+Curtis used a black notebook and later a card index to record all the people whom he met in office or while he was campaigning.
 He continually referred to it, which resulted in his being known for "his remarkable memory for faces and names:"

-Curtis was celebrated as a "stand patter," the most regular of Republicans but also as a man who could always bargain with his party's progressives and with Senators from across the aisle.
+Curtis was celebrated as a "stand patter", the most regular of Republicans but also as a man who could always bargain with his party's progressives and with Senators from across the aisle.